J-CPelletier/webcomix/README.md

 ### Running the tests

-To run the tests, you have to get pytest(with `pip install -U pytest`) and use the `pytest` command in the WebComicToCBZ folder.
+To run the tests, you have to get pytest(with `pip install -U pytest`) and use the `pytest` command in the webcomix folder.